CircuitVerse/Blog/content/posts/Niladri_Phase_1_Report.md

 #### Implementation of LayoutElements Panel Vue Component
 Previously, the LayoutElements Panel was in the extra.vue file.

-First, I created a new Vue file for the LayoutElements Panel and moved the HTML part inside the `<template> <template/>` tag.
+First, We created a new Vue file for the LayoutElements Panel and moved the HTML part inside the `<template> <template/>` tag.

-Since the original codebase used vanilla JavaScript for some DOM manipulation, I converted these to Vue's reactive properties.
+Since the original codebase used vanilla JavaScript for some DOM manipulation, We converted these to Vue's reactive properties.

-Additionally, I moved all related styles into the `<style> <style/>` tag.
+Additionally, We moved all related styles into the `<style> <style/>` tag.

 ![image](/images/niladri_GSoC24/layout1.avif)